 Calcium chloride Side Effects

-Some side effects of calcium chloride may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for calcium chloride may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 Applies to calcium chloride: compounding powder, injectable solution

 Nervous system side effects, upon rapid injection, have included tingling sensations, a calcium taste, or a sense of oppression or "heat wave."

 Local side effects have included phlebitis, a "burning" sensation and calcinosis cutis at the site of intravenous administration.
 Calcification of veins has been rarely reported.

 A slow infusion rate through a small bore needle into a large vein may minimize this venous irritation.